-The bulb holder is reached from the back of the light behind the front bumper.
-Turn the bulb holder (G) anti-clockwise to remove it from the back of the lamp.
+The bulb holder is reached by removing the lamp from the front bumper by removing the two securing screws.
+Turn the bulb holder anti-clockwise to remove it from the back of the lamp.
 The bulb is a bayonet fitting in the holder.